David Giuntoli

-David Giuntoli (born June 18, 1980) is an American actor.
+David Czarra Giuntoli (born June 18, 1980) is an American actor.
 He portrayed Det.
 Nick Burkhardt in the NBC supernatural drama Grimm (2011–2017), and Eddie Saville in the ABC drama series A Million Little Things (2018–2023).
 He has appeared in films such as 13 Hours: The Secret Soldiers of Benghazi (2016) and Buddymoon (2016).

 Early life

-Giuntoli is the son of Mary and David Giuntoli.
+Giuntoli was born in Milwaukee, Wisconsin and he is the son of Mary and David Giuntoli.
 His father is of Italian descent while his mother is of Polish and German descent.
 He was raised in Huntleigh, a suburb of St. Louis, Missouri.
 After graduating from St. Louis University High School in 1998, he attended Indiana University Bloomington, earning a bachelor's degree in International Business and Finance in 2002.

 Giuntoli returned to St. Louis after college.
-However, his heart was in being an entertainer instead of a career in finance, something his family realized early on as he always enjoyed making people laugh from a young age.
+However, his heart was set on being an entertainer instead of a career in finance, something his family realized early on as he always enjoyed making people laugh from a young age.
 Reconnecting with his high school theater teacher, he began taking acting lessons locally.